Comment on page

-One of the possible reasons for introducing InnerSource into organisations can be increased engagement.
+One of the possible reasons for introducing InnerSource into organizations can be increased engagement.
 This point tracks how engagement is changing while adopting InnerSource.

 In order to drive adoption, extrinsic motivators can be used to increase cross team collaboration.

-MP-2: There is a strategy at the organizational level with respect to metrics that help to validate specific policies across the organization.
-This monitoring policy exists at the level of some of the InnerSource projects.
+- MP-2: There is a strategy at the organizational level with respect to metrics that help to validate specific policies across the organization.
+This monitoring policy exists at the level of some InnerSource projects.

 Support and Maintenance

 Not only should feature development be owned by InnerSource teams - support and maintenance is also part of the teams core tasks.

 - SM-0: Support given by the core development or support team.
 A business contract guaranties the support.
 There is no knowledge about the product outside the team.